Content Resource Site (OER)

 Why should faculty use it?
 Thanks to CC licenses, learners can find and incorporate free materials for reports and presentations, educators can customize textbooks and lesson plans, universities can distribute video lectures to a global audience, and publishers can adapt materials and develop services for an enhanced learning experience.

-How faculty access: Creative Commons
+How faculty access: Visit the Creative Commons website

-User Guide: Find OER
+User Guide: Find OER webpage

 Accessibility Statement: Be sure all resources used meet Tri-C accessibility requirements, ie. screen reader accessible, all audio is in text format, etc.